rekalogika/rekalogika.dev/docs/rekapager/01-installation.md

 You need to install the integration package for the framework you are using.
 Currently, there are [Symfony
-integration](03-framework-integration/01-symfony.md) and [API Platform integration](03-framework-integration/02-api-platform.md).
+integration](05-framework-integration/01-symfony.md) and [API Platform integration](05-framework-integration/02-api-platform.md).

-Then, [install one or more adapters](02-layers/01-adapters.md) that you need for your project.
+Then, [install one or more adapters](adapters) that you need for your project.

 :::tip Protip